badlydrawnrob/python-playground/README.md

     - `[1, 2, 3][-1]`
     - `List.elemIndex (List.reverse [1, 2, 3])`

 It's also not at all type safe by default (and type annotations are awkward).
-Even the naming conventions feel messy (capitals and lowercase):
+Even the naming conventions feel messy (capitals and lowercase)!
+Here are some examples and comparisons for Python versus Elm Lang.

 ### Python